rnelson0/puppet-certs/CONTRIBUTING.md

     pdk validate

+If any issues are found, the PDK can perform auto-corrections with the `-a` flag

+    pdk validate -a

 ## Running the unit tests

 The unit test suite covers most of the code, as mentioned above please